The New Testament and Circumcision

 1. Two groups of Christians circumcise, the Coptic Christians in Egypt, and some Christians in the United States and other English-speaking countries.
 However, the practice of circumcision has spread to the Philippines and to Korea because of American influence.

 2. Dirk Schultheiss, M.D., Michael C. Truss, M.D., Christian G. Stief, M.D., and Udo Jonas.
-Uncircumcision: A Historical Review of Preputial Restoration.
+External link Uncircumcision: A Historical Review of Preputial Restoration.
 Plast.
 Reconstr.
 Surg.
 1998, 101:1990. ; Also Frederick M. Hodges, The Ideal Prepuce in Ancient Greece and Rome: Male Genital Aesthetics and Their Relation to Lipodermos, Circumcision, Foreskin Restoration, and the Kynodesme.
 Bulletin of the History of Medicine, vol. 75, no. 3 (Fall, 2001) pp. 375-405.

-3. The note to Philippians 3:2 in the New Century Version says, 'cut.'
-The word in Greek is like the word "circumcise" but it means, "to cut completely off."
+3. The note to Philippians 3:2 in the New Century Version says, cut.
+The word in Greek is like the word circumcise but it means, to cut completely off.
 The transliterations of the words are from Young's Analytical Concordance to the Bible, Twenty-Second American Edition (Revised) by W. B. Stevenson, William B. Eerdmans Publishing Company, Grand Rapids, Michigan, reprinted 1991.
 (ISBN 0-8028-8084-3, ISBN 0-8028-8085-1)

 4. The Good News Bible With Deuterocanonical Books/Apocrypha, The Bible Society in Australia Inc. Canberra, 1976.